cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 (Wikipedia) In statistics, identifiability is a property which a model must satisfy in order for precise inference to be possible.
 A model is identifiable if it is theoretically possible to learn the true values of this model's underlying parameters after obtaining an infinite number of observations from it.
 Mathematically, this is equivalent to saying that different values of the parameters must generate different probability distributions of the observable variables.
 Usually the model is identifiable only under certain technical restrictions, in which case the set of these requirements is called the identification conditions.

-Other Functional Forms

-* Sigmoid function (also referred to as the logistic function),
-* or the integral of other probability distributions such as the normal distribution.
-* Another alternative is monotonic regression splines.

 ```python